-International Medical Corps began COVID-19-related work in early March when our team first supported the Manila Health Department’s efforts to protect the central city area’s 1.8 million people from the virus.
+International Medical Corps began COVID-19-related work in early March 2020, when our team first supported the Manila Health Department’s efforts to protect the central city area’s 1.8 million people from the virus.
 Since then, our team has provided a training-of-trainers course for health facility management staff on emerging infectious diseases, and installed triage tents where clinicians can screen all who enter and exit Manila’s Santa Ana Hospital, the city’s designated infectious disease center.
-To help protect healthcare workers, we have provided full sets of personal protective equipment (PPE) and more than 500,000 separate PPE items, including surgical masks, gowns and goggles to the Manila Health Department, Paliparan Health Center III in Dasmarinas (Cavite), San Lazaro Hospital (Manila) and Southern Philippines Medical Center (Davao).
-We also provided transportation support, as well as PPE, to the Maternal and Child Health team at the Manila Health Department and East Avenue Medical Center for their health staff.
+To help protect healthcare workers, we have provided full sets of personal protective equipment (PPE) and 5,770,339 PPE items, including surgical masks, gowns and goggles to the Manila Health Department, Paliparan Health Center III in Dasmarinas (Cavite), San Lazaro Hospital (Manila) and Southern Philippines Medical Center (Davao).
+We also provided transportation support to Santa Ana Hospital, Manila Health Department and East Avenue Medical Center for their health staff.
 To support government efforts to reduce transmission of COVID-19, we provided 6,050 households in Manila, Quezon City, Cavite, Rizal and Albay, and three municipalities in Eastern Visayas, with washable masks, isopropyl alcohol and laundry soap, as well as information on how to prevent COVID-19.
 We have reached 30,840 people with COVID-19 awareness-raising activities through traditional and remote messaging.
 We also distributed 500 hygiene kits with COVID-19 information and washable face masks to those affected by the eruption of Taal Volcano in Taal, Batangas, about 50 miles south of Manila.
-Additionally, we donated 400 KN95 masks and 40 sets of PPE to San Lazaro Hospital in Manila.
-We also supported the city of Dasmarinas, in Cavite province, in its COVID-19 emergency response, providing 400 pounds of disinfectant and two sprayers to the Paliparan Health Center to help disinfect the homes of suspected COVID-19 patients.
 We continue to train government frontline workers and community health workers, focusing on IPC in home and community settings.
-We have so far trained 114 health workers from Cavite and Manila in infection prevention and control (IPC).
-We also have distributed COVID-19 hygiene kits (alcohol, washable cloth masks, soap and informational materials) to 1,278 households in Eastern Visayas.
-Our team also provided expanded hygiene kits (which include washable facemasks, alcohol and educational materials on COVID-19, in addition to standard hygiene items) to 492 households affected by Super Typhoon Goni and Typhoon Vamco in Rodriguez, Tiwi and Guinobatan.
-We also installed handwashing facilities in six health facilities in Manila and Dasmarinas (Cavite), and provided all of these health facilities, as well as four health facilities in Rizal and Albay provinces, with hand-sanitizer dispensers (13 with temperature scanners) to 15 health centers and one district health office, including 149 liters of isopropyl alcohol, and 855 kilograms of WASH and environmental health consumables.
+We have trained 239 health workers and community members from Cavite, Manila, Rizal and Albay in infection prevention and control (IPC).
+Our team also provided expanded hygiene kits (which include washable facemasks, alcohol and educational materials on COVID-19, in addition to standard hygiene items) to 630 households affected by Super Typhoon Goni and Typhoon Vamco in Rizal and Albay provinces.
+We also installed handwashing facilities in 17 health facilities in Manila and Dasmarinas (Cavite), and provided all of these health facilities, as well as four health facilities in Rizal and Albay provinces, with hand-sanitizer dispensers.
+We also distributed 313 liters of isopropyl alcohol, and 855 kilograms of WASH and environmental health consumables.

 Emergency Response Training on the proper use of personal protective equipment (PPE).